Australia men's national under-20 soccer team: 2012 AFC U-19 Championship

 To participate in the 2012 AFC U-19 Championship the Young Socceroos first had to qualify.
 The confederation was geographically separated and Australia was grouped with other East Asian nations, China, Indonesia, Singapore and Macau.
 These five nations met in Malaysia in November 2011 and Australia proceeded through the group by winning all four games, scoring 20 goals and conceding just 1.

 The 2012 AFC U-19 Championship was hosted by United Arab Emirates in November.
-Australia were seeded for the tournament along with the hosts and South Korea and North Korea.
+Australia was seeded for the tournament along with the hosts and South Korea and North Korea.
 Australia's opening game was against Qatar.
 The only goal of the game came in the 11th minute for Australia when Corey Gameiro scored.
 Gameiro was on the scoresheet in both of the following group games when his 81st-minute equaliser against Syria and his 91st-minute equaliser against Saudi Arabia meant both games finished 1–1.
-The critical late goal to Saudi Arabia meant Australia not only proceeded on to the next stage at the expense of the Saudis, but also topped the group.
+The critical late goal to Saudi Arabia meant Australia not only proceeded on to the next stage at the expense of the Saudis but also topped the group.

-Australia took on Jordan in the quarter final and it was Gameiro scoring all three goals in a 3–0 win that put Australia through to the semi final and secured qualification to the 2013 FIFA U-20 World Cup in Turkey.
+Australia took on Jordan in the quarter-final and it was Gameiro scoring all three goals in a 3–0 win that put Australia through to the semi-final and secured qualification to the 2013 FIFA U-20 World Cup in Turkey.
 Two second half goals to Iraq meant Australia were eliminated from the tournament.
-Gameiro's six goals was one short of the top goalscorer award.
+Gameiro's six goals were one short of the top goalscorer award.

 2013 FIFA U-20 World Cup

 Paul Okon coached Australia in the 2013 FIFA U-20 World Cup in Turkey where they failed to win a game despite scoring the first goal in all 3 fixtures.
 Daniel De Silva gave Australia the lead before Colombia levelled the game at 1–1.
-Joshua Brillante scored early prior to El Salvador scoring twice before halftime and Jamie Maclaren scored in the 52nd minute but again Australia couldn't hold on with the hosts, Turkey scoring twice.
+Joshua Brillante scored early before El Salvador scored twice before halftime and Jamie Maclaren scored in the 52nd minute but again Australia couldn't hold on with the hosts, with Turkey scoring twice.
 These results mean Australia has failed to win in any of their last 13 U-20 World Cup fixtures with the last victory coming over Brazil on 4 December 2003.